Berlin Cathedral: The Collegiate Church in the former Black Friars' Church of St. Paul's south of the Palace (1536–1747)

-In 1667, the dilapidated double-tower façade was torn down and in 1717 Martin Böhme erected a new baroque façade with two towers.
+In 1667, the dilapidated double-tower façade was torn down and in 1717 Martin Böhme erected a new Baroque façade with two towers.
 With the effect of 1 January 1710, Cölln was united with Berlin under the latter name.
 In 1747, the Supreme Parish Church was completely demolished to clear space for the baroque extension of Berlin Palace.

 The Supreme Parish Church in its new Building north of the Palace (1750–1893)

 On 6 September 1750, the new baroque Calvinist Supreme Parish Church was inaugurated, built by Johann Boumann the Elder in 1747–1750.
 The electoral tombs were transferred to the new building.
 The new structure covered a space north of the palace, which is still covered by the present building.

 In 1817, under the auspices of King Frederick William III of Prussia, the community of the Supreme Parish Church, like most Prussian Calvinist and Lutheran congregations joined the common umbrella organization named Evangelical Church in Prussia (under this name since 1821), with each congregation maintaining its former denomination or adopting the new united denomination.
 The community of the Supreme Parish Church adopted the new denomination of the Prussian Union.
 Today's presbytery of the congregation bears the unusual name in Domkirchenkollegium, literally Cathedral College, thus recalling the history of the church as a collegiate church.

 In celebration of the Union Karl Friedrich Schinkel remodeled the interior in the same year and in 1820–1822 the exterior of Boumann's church in the neoclassicist style.
-The Supreme Parish and Cathedral Church faced at its southern façade Berlin City Palace, the residence of the Hohenzollerns (severely damaged in World War II and demolished later by the East German government), and the Lustgarten park at its western front, which is still there.
+The Supreme Parish and Cathedral Church faced at its southern façade Berlin City Palace, the residence of the Hohenzollerns (severely damaged in World War II and demolished later by the East German government, later reconstructed as Humboldt Forum), and the Lustgarten park at its western front, which is still there.